keldavale/uvms-simulator/README.md

 ---

+For detailed instructions on setting up HIL, refer to the [Hardware-in-the-Loop Documentation](doc/hil_setup.rst).

+---

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for enhancements or bug fixes.